Welcome to the Careers Area for students and parents

 Students are entitled to a careers programme which will enable them to make informed decisions relating to their education and future Career plans.
 All students will be supported to become confident, independent, lifelong learners who we hope will achieve their full potential.

-During Year 8, 10 and 11, students have to make important choices, whether it’s deciding which subjects to take at GCSE or which path they take post 16 (further education or apprenticeship).
+During Year 8, 10 and 11, students have to make important choices, whether it’s deciding which subjects to take at GCSE or which path they take post 16 (further education, apprenticeships or traineeships).
 We aim to ensure that all our students are given the tools and information to help them make effective decisions.
 By discussing their subject preferences, researching careers/occupations and further education options, they are equipped to make an informed choice.
 We develop our student’s knowledge of opportunities and self-awareness so they are confident when planning their future education and career paths.

 We work to forge close partnerships with Careers Guidance professionals, Further Education providers and Sixth Forms, Universities and employers, regionally and nationally.
 We deliver the Careers Programme in many ways including lessons in PSHE, tutor time, assemblies, enrichment days and employer and Further and Higher Educational establishment visits.
 We also recognise how important it is to work together with parents to ensure that the right decisions are made for each student as individuals, creating opportunities to meet us and our partners to discuss their child’s aspirations and choices.
 An example of this is our Careers Fair which is held annually in October.

 In Year 8 our students have to choose the subjects that they want to study in Key Stage 4.
 Extensive subject information is made available to them and their families in the form of our Futures booklet.
 There are also many opportunities for students to talk to teaching staff about the subjects offered at GCSE or equivalent.
 Our Futures Evening supports this further by bringing parents and students into school to talk with our course tutors to help them decide on the right pathway for them.
-In addition to this we encourage our students to use the many websites and computer programmes that give more information about the subject areas and how these subjects may be useful in specific career and further education planning.
+In addition to this we encourage our students to use the many websites and computer programmes such as Kudos that give more information about the subject areas and how these subjects may be useful in specific career and further education planning.